top of page

 Seek Reliable IT Service Providers

-Do some research on the service providers around you to ensure you get the best services available.
-Ayvant is considered one of the best orange county managed service providers that are guaranteed to help you secure your home office network.
-They provide their services in Irvine, Santa Ana, Fullerton, Orange, Tustin, Costa Mesa, Mission Viejo, Newport Beach, Huntington Beach, Anaheim, Los Angeles, San Diego and other cities in Orange County, Los Angeles, San Diego & Riverside, California.
+Look into local service providers to make sure you get the best support.
+Ayvant is known as one of the top managed service providers in Orange County and can help you secure your home office network.
+They serve cities like Irvine, Santa Ana, Fullerton, Orange, Tustin, Costa Mesa, Mission Viejo, Newport Beach, Huntington Beach, Anaheim, Los Angeles, San Diego, and other areas in Orange County, Los Angeles, San Diego, and Riverside, California.

 Be on the alert of any suspicious apps or emails that may pop-up on your device

-Given that you are now on a public network, you are likely to receive random spam emails or apps or browser notifications on your devices trying to promote something.
-You should, therefore, be extremely careful of what you open on your device as they can as well be hackers with malicious intentions.
+Since you are now on a public network, you may get random spam emails, apps, or browser notifications on your devices trying to promote something.
+Be very careful about what you open, as these could be from hackers with bad intentions.

 Ensure you know everyone you are talking to during an online meeting